 Lorenzo is a go-to source for any and all happenings in cybersecurity.
 He’s been a writer for Motherboard Vice for almost five years and previously had a two-year tenure at Mashable.
-Along with security, Lorenzo also covers tech general tech industry matters.
+Along with security, Lorenzo also reports on tech general tech industry matters.

 (Motherboard/Vice) Joseph Cox | @josephfcox

-Joseph is a security writer at Motherboard Vice, covering things like hacking and cyber crime.
+Joseph is a cybersecurity journalist at Motherboard Vice, covering things like hacking and cyber crime.
 His stories comprise a range of topics impacting security such as hacking, data protection and breaking news.

 (CNET) Laura Hautala | @lhautala

 Laura covers cybersecurity and privacy with a consumer focus at CNET.
 She does great work in viewing common security issues through the lens of the customer, and framing them towards customers, often covering topics on the internet and database security.

 Formerly of Axios, Shannon has been reporting on cybersecurity at Cyberscoop for almost a year now, specifically focusing on the NSA, cyber command and cyberwarfare.
 Her feed is made up of terrific security stories and some politics news.